 Managing Sleep Regressions at 4 Months Old

-The best way to manage this sleep regression at four months of age is by first knowing that it isn’t a temporary change, but rather a part of the normal human development.
+The best way to manage this sleep regression at four months of age is by first knowing that it isn’t a temporary change, but rather a part of normal human development.
 The next best way to manage it is by using and establishing healthy sleep habits and sleep hygiene as soon as possible.

 You can establish healthy sleep habits and sleep hygiene by using behavioral sleep training.
 Officially, sleep training isn’t recommended until closer to 6 months or older.
 However, if you start learning how to implement it and practice it, you may be able to slide right into a normal routine – without ever having to officially sleep train.

-To kick start your research, be sure to read more my complete guide to behavioral sleep training.
+To kick start your research, be sure to read more about my complete guide to behavioral sleep training.

 Third, focus on making daytime as fun, interacting, and exhausting as you can.
 That way, your baby will be ready to sleep during naptime and at night.